chandlerc/blog/content/slides/2026-memory-safety-deep-1/5_expressive.md

 {{% note %}}

+This is the headline expressivity feature of Carbon's safety model.

+...

-More generally, even unsafe code has fewer footguns in Carbon, since it won't optimize assuming there aren't aliasing pointers.
+More generally, even unsafe code has fewer restrictions in Carbon, since strict code won't optimize assuming there aren't aliasing pointers.

 {{% /note %}}